HeatherAu/wine_group_project/README.md

     - Created a table that reports the number of observation in each attribute
     - Found the average of each attribute
     - Found the number of na (which is 0)

+Changed the visualization to compare multiple attributes to alcohol content The data was scaled and changed before plotting (through facet_wrap)